 The season is turning.
 Nights are cooler and as the sun rises, there’s a mist on the valley floor.
 Soon gold and red trees will dot the distant hills.
 It’s harvest time in wine country.
 If you plan right, fall is a great time to visit and immerse yourself in the wine making process.
-And in 2013, the harvest is earlier than usual.

-Here are some tips to help you enjoy Washington Wine Country during the harvest:
+Here are some tips to help you enjoy Washington wine country during the harvest:

 - Wine regions are agricultural regions: With a few exceptions, most vineyards and wineries are located on rural back roads.
 That’s part of their charm.
 During harvest though expect more traffic, especially farm equipment.
 In the Yakima Valley the wine grape harvest coincides with other fruit harvests.
 Be patient and obey the rules of the road.